-For the purpose of bereavement leave, immediate family is defined as father, mother, spouse, brother, sister, child, father-in-law, mother-in-law, grandparents, grandchildren, legal guardian of the student, step children, step parents and step siblings.
+For the purpose of bereavement leave, immediate family is defined as father, mother, spouse, brother, sister, child, father-in-law, mother-in-law, grandparents, grandparents-in-law, grandparents, step children, legal guardian of the student, step children, step parents, step grandparents and step siblings.
 It is the responsibility of the student to request the number of days s/he will need when they report the death to the Program Director.
 Bereavement leave will only be granted for days the student is normally scheduled for class/clinic.
 If the three days fall on off days or scheduled time off, they will be deducted from the three days.

 Should the student desire to attend a funeral for someone other than an immediate family member, the student will use normally assigned personal days for that quarter.